 FROM: DR. A DR. ANTHONY W. KNIGHT, SUPERINTENDENT DATE: FEBR FEBRUARY 21, 2017 SUBJECT: B.4.a.
-OVE REVISI HIGH SCHO CAL EDUCATION AL EDUCATION REQUIREMENTS FOR OAK ISSUE: ation appro ve the revised Phy ACTION ysical Education requirements for Oak Park BACKGROUND: High School?
-This revision, which would take effect in 2017-2018, was developed by OPHS administration.
-It was reviewed and endorsed by School Site Council on February 14, 2017.
-The revision allows ninth grade students to be exempt from attending courses of physical education, if the student is engaged in a regular school-sponsored interscholastic athletic program carried on wholly or partially after regular school hours, including marching band and cheerleading.
-This revision is aligned with the OPUSD Moral Imperative 1k, which states the goal, "Refine our athletic programs to ensure they emphasize and develop leadership, teamwork, diversity, and individual athletic potential."
-To ensure that "More flexibility will be available in terms of P.E. credit for in school and out of school athletics."
-It is also aligned with the goal of developing strategies to reduce stress. engaged in school sponsored these students having 90 min the same day.
-It also requires their sport happens to be sche part of a seven period schedu ored physic minutes of uires them scheduled nedule as w ally rigorous interpolate PE as well as the stake Zero period within the day.
+APPROVE REVISED PHYSICAL EDUCATION REQUIREMENTS FOR OAK PARK HIGH SCHOOL ISSUE: ation appro ve the revised Phy ACTION ysical Education requirements for Oak Park BACKGROUND: was review ninth grade engaged in partially af aligned wit programs to athletic pot on, which would be and endors a regular school ter regular school on ensure they contain the option of the option of the option of school of the option of school or ential." ed by School exempt frool-sponsor ool hours, Moral Impemphasize sure that " ool Site Council on om attending cour ed interscholastic including marchin erative 1k, which and develop leade More flexibility w was developed by OPHS administration.
+It a February 14, 2017.
+The revision allows ses of physical education, if the student is athletic program carried on wholly or g band and cheerleading.
+This revision is states the goal, "Refine our athletic rship, teamwork, diversity, and individual ill be available in terms of P.E. credit for in with the goal of developing strategies to engaged in school spot these students having the same day.
+It also their sport happens to part of a seven period school sponsonts having 90 ay.
+It also requappens to be ven period sch ored physic minutes of uires them scheduled nedule as w ally rigorous interpolate PE as well as the state to take Zero period within the day.
 Of ell as engaging in ucation regardless of whether they are scholastic programs.
-This often results in 2-3 hours of practice for their program on d class if they want to pursue an elective if ftentimes, these students take zero period as a rigorous physical activity after school e dinner, and begin homework.
-These ninth grade students would they have passed the California earn credits for their participation and OPUSD Board Policy 6142 PE.
-It creates greater flexibility meeting the CPFT requirement. fornia Phy icipation on y 6142.7 w libility for s ement.
+This often results in 2-3 hours of practice for their program on d class if they want to pursue an elective if ftentimes, these students take zero period as a rigorous physical activity after school e dinner, and begin homework. they have pearn credits and OPUSI PE.
+It creat meeting the passed the Cali os for their part D Board Polic es greater flex e CPFT requir fornia Phy icipation on y 6142.7 w libility for s ement.
 It p PE courses.
 The rith regard to allow students to satisfy termits student ath r their engagement in these programs, until (CPFT) after which they would be able to revision is aligned with CA Ed Code 51242 ring students to be exempt from enrolling in the ninth grade PE requirement while also letes to sign up for electives in 9th grade programs that require rigorous physical ALTERNAT IVES: ents for Oak Park High School. equirements for Oak Park High School.
 RECOMMEN NDATIO N: Alternati ve No. 1 Respectfully subr mitted, Anthony W. Knig Superintendent ght, Ed.D.
 Board Action: VOTE: Hazelton Helfstein Laifman Rosen Ross On motic on of NOES , seconded ABSTAIN , the Board of Education: ABSENT Student Rep